Identifying hypothermia

 What do to if you suspect hypothermia

-First off, if you suspect hypothermia or have any questions or concerns, please contact your veterinarian right away.
+If you suspect hypothermia or have any questions or concerns, please contact your veterinarian right away.
 Hypothermia is a very serious drop in body temperature.
 All furry friends are at risk, but younger and older animals, animals with short or matted hair, as well as animals with underlying medical issues may be especially vulnerable.

 Mild signs of hypothermia include shivering.
 Your animal may also hunch up their body.
 If you notice these signs, you should feel extremities like feet, ears and tail to see how cold they are.
 These areas are especially susceptible to frostbite and may appear very pale and be painful to touch.
 Frostbite can develop over several days, so it is important to monitor very carefully after prolonged exposure to the cold.